-Our Los Angeles truck accident lawyer from the Compass Law Group, PC explains that determining liability in a crash caused by a tire blowout depends on the circumstances of a particular case.
+Our Los Angeles truck accident lawyer from the Compass Law Group, LLP explains that determining liability in a crash caused by a tire blowout depends on the circumstances of a particular case.
 Generally, there are two theories of liability that can apply when it comes to handling a truck crash caused by a tire blowout: negligence and product liability.

 Operator negligence is the most common theory of liability used to sue the responsible party for a truck accident caused by a tire blowout.
 Depending on the circumstances of your case as well as the practices within a trucking company, either a truck driver or his/her trucking company is responsible for maintenance of the vehicle and its tires.
 If either the driver or trucking company puts an improperly maintained truck on the roads of Los Angeles or elsewhere in California, they can be legally liable for the blowout.

 Sometimes, tire blowouts are caused by defective or faulty tires.
 In that case, the victims will have to file a product liability claim against the manufacturer of the defective tire and all other responsible parties in the distribution chain.
 This, however, should be done when there is proof that the actions (or lack thereof) of the truck driver and/or his/her trucking company did not contribute to the tire blowout.

-In order to determine liability in your case, speak to a Los Angeles truck accident attorney from the Compass Law Group, PC.
+In order to determine liability in your case, speak to a Los Angeles truck accident attorney from the Compass Law Group, LLP.